Journey/scaleApp/index.markdown

 + modules can be tested separately
 + replacing any module without affecting other modules
 + multi language UIs
-+ supports the Model–View–Controller pattern
++ supports the Model-View-Controller pattern

 # Demo